 Protect your network with a Firewall

-You should always have a router on your home network, a router uses Network Address Translation ( NAT) to assign an IP address to every device on your home network; those are then visible only on that network.
+You should always have a router on your home network, and a router uses Network Address Translation ( NAT) to assign an IP address to every device on your home network; those are visible only on that network.
 Most people have a router at home for sharing home Wi-Fi.

-You could also use firewall software installed on your laptop, you can also find firewalls as part of security suites.
-If you want real anonymity based on your OS, stop using Windows or macOS on the desktop, and move to a Linux distro that specializes in all forms of keeping your secret.
+You could also use firewall software installed on your laptop, and you can also find firewalls as part of security suites.
+If you want absolute anonymity based on your OS, stop using Windows or macOS on the desktop, and move to a Linux distro that specializes in all forms of keeping your secret.

 What does your computer give away?

 Your computer, mobile or tablet gives away your IP address that, makes your approximate physical location known and probably your time zone and what language you speak-all good info for advertisers.
 Your browser can also report on your operating system, browser type, and what versions of software you run for browser plug-ins.
 It even reports on the fonts you have installed.
 All of which can add up to giving your system a unique fingerprint.

 To protect yourself online, you need to make sure your password is different from one website to another website.
 This will guarantee you that if one site is breached that you don’t need to go to all the websites you have accounts on to change the passwords.
 It can be a headache for most people to keep track of different passwords, you can use a password manager.
 I use Dashlane there are many good password managers to choose from.

 Make sure that your browser is not storing your passwords for sites you have accounts on, depending on the browser you use, you can, in the settings menu, turn off the ability for the browser to store the passwords you use to access websites and services.